angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 your library and a devotion of 2.

 This is just one example in a single set of potential circumstances of course.
+Similar to this includes cards like {{Hedron Crab}}, {{Altar of Dementia}},
+{{Ipnu Rivelet}} and {{Cephalid Coliseum}}.

 ### Fireblast

 Fireblast is something to be mindful of only in the Burn matchup but it's a good consideration in line with Lightning bolt to be mindful of your life total.
-If you cast Doomsday from 9 life or less you are weak to Fireblast once the Doomsday resolves and likewise from 7 life or less you are at risk of bolt.
-You also have to be mindful of when you can incorporate the use of Street Wraith in a pile (blocked from 5 life or less) or Force of Will or a fetchland (3 life or less).
-Also always be mindful that if you cast Doomsday when on 1 life you will immediate lose due to the rounding up clause.
+If you cast Doomsday from nine life or less you are weak to Fireblast once the Doomsday resolves and likewise from seven life or less you are at risk of bolt.
+You also have to be mindful of when you can incorporate the use of Street Wraith in a pile (blocked from five life or less) or Force of Will or a fetchland (three life or less).
+Also always be mindful that if you cast Doomsday when on one life you will immediately lose due to the rounding up clause of the life loss.

 ### Mindbreak Trap

-Mindbreak Trap is a popular tool to beat combo decks and work around Veil of Summer.
+{{Mindbreak Trap}} is a popular tool to beat combo decks and work around Veil of Summer.
 If you know or suspect the possibility of facing it then you can either try to incorporate counter magic into your strategy or build a PTT pile that is mindful of the spell count.
 Assuming that you cast Dark Ritual into Doomsday, it